Setting your own hours. Creating your ideal work environment. Making money while your dog is curled up next to you.

 6. Find Your Niche

 Developing a niche can make your life as a freelancer a lot easier.
-Instead of staring into the deep, dark abyss of potential topics, clients, and projects, finding a niche allows you to focus on one area of expertise and work on building your reputation in that arena.
+Instead of staring into the deep, dark abyss of potential topics, clients, and projects, finding a niche allow you to focus on one area of expertise and work on building your reputation in that arena.

 If you’re into technology, dive right in and make that your niche.
 Target clients in the tech industry and experts in the field.
 Or maybe you’re more interested in and knowledgeable about food or education or the outdoors.
 Anything can be a niche.
 Once you find yours, life will be a lot easier (and more interesting)!